-Solar panels and cells, the company group's main products, are susceptible to demand/supply and price fluctuations due to policy changes by various governments.
-In response, VSUN has focused on producing panels and internalizing component manufacturing in Vietnam, while TOYO plans to establish panel production in the US to reduce policy-related risks.
+Solar panels and cells, the group's main products, are susceptible to demand/supply and price fluctuations due to policy changes by various governments.
+To mitigate such policy-related risks, the group has begun producing cells in Ethiopia and plans to start panel production in the US.